Sans-Souci Palace: Current status

 UNESCO designated it—and the Citadelle—World Heritage Sites in 1982.

 Described as "one of the most remarkable attractions in the Western Hemisphere", the Palace of Sans-Souci is "seldom visited by foreigners" due to "decades of political instability and lawlessness" in Haiti.

+Other

+Another palace constructed for king Henri Christophe, although not finished, was the Palais de la Belle Rivière.